tonypdmtr/TBoot/README.md

 For the few MCU variants that lack a hardware SCI, a bit-banged software SCI driver is used.
 You should use relatively low bps speeds with those to avoid dropping characters.

-For software SCI to work you will have to define `SCI_TX_PIN` and `SCI_RX_PIN` to whichever port pin can support regular I/O.
+For software SCI to work you will have to define `SCI_TX_PIN` and `SCI_RX_PIN` as pins (`pin` pseudo-op or `-d` assembler option) to whichever port pin can support regular I/O.

 `ENABLE_RUN` enables an extra `[R]un` command which lets you run the loaded application without resetting the MCU.
 This is a deprecated feature meant mostly for some debugging scenarios.
-It's use is NOT recommended.
+It's use is NOT recommended, and it will most likely be removed in future versions.

 `NO_IRQ` disables the startup IRQ pin test for forced entry to TBoot.
 A low IRQ during startup is the primary and ***recommended*** method of entry to TBoot.
 It has the advantage of always succeeding even if your application is faulty enough to not allow software entry to TBoot.

-This conditional is provided for those few cases where the IRQ pin is used by your application for free running signals that appear *before* any MCU initialization.
+This conditional option is provided for those few cases where the IRQ pin is used by your application for free running signals that appear *before* any MCU initialization.
 Such condition could cause an inadvertent entry into TBoot if the timing is unfortunate.

 On the other hand, applications that use the IRQ pin after initialization of peripherals